 Burlington Housing Authority (BHA) will convert its Public Housing portfolio under a RAD/Section 18 combo.
-The RAD units will be Project Based Rental Assistance (PBRA) but the Section 18 units (71 total units) will be Project Based Vouchers.
+The RAD units will be Project Based Rental Assistance (PBRA), but the Section 18 units (71 total units) will be Project Based Vouchers.
 BHA does not have a Voucher Program and therefore is unable to administer the PBV units.
-AHA plans to enter into an Intergovernmental Agreement with BHA prior to the closing of the RAD transaction to administer the Project Based Vouchers.
-However, AHA is not willing to administer the Choice Mobility component of PBV's.
-Asheboro has a HUD approved local preference for its Housing Choice

-Voucher Program waiting list.
-It is not in AHA's interest to issue tenant-based vouchers to individuals from Burlington over residents from the jurisdiction AHA serves.
+AHA and BHA have drafted an Intergovernmental Agreement to administer Project Based Vouchers; however, AHA is not willing to administer the Choice Mobility component of PBV's.
+Asheboro has a HUD approved local preference for applicants who live & work in Randolph County for its Housing Choice Voucher Program waiting list.
+It is not in AHA's interest to issue tenant-based vouchers to individuals from Burlington over residents from the area AHA serves.
 Further, Burlington HA will seek a "good cause choice mobility waiver" from HUD to remove the requirement.
-If all concerns are met and the Choice Mobility issue is resolved AHA should receive a new HCV increment of funding near the end of 2022 or early 2023.
+If all concerns are met and the Choice Mobility issue is resolved AHA should receive a new HCV increment of funding in 2023 or 2024.